 Jaipur, Delhi.
 Fly to Delhi around lunchtime (Jet Airways).
 Overnight near the airport.

 Delhi.
-Car transfers to Delhi Airport can be arranged for your onward journey.
+Car transfers to Delhi Airport are arranged for your onward journey.

 Price, per person

-Arrival and departure airport car transfers; domestic flights with Jet Airways: Delhi to Jodhpur (Boeing 737) and Jaipur to Delhi (Boeing 737); travel by private air-conditioned coach; accommodation as described below, breakfasts, 9 lunches and 9 dinners with wine or beer, water and coffee; all admissions to museums and sites; all tips for drivers, restaurant staff, and local guides; airport taxes; the service of a lecturer.
+Arrival and departure airport transfers; domestic flights with Jet Airways: Delhi to Jodhpur and Jaipur to Delhi (aircraft: ATR 72); travel by private air-conditioned coach; hotel accommodation as described below, breakfasts, 9 lunches and 9 dinners with beer, water, soft drinks and coffee at lunch plus wine at dinner; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

-Flights from London to Delhi are not included in the price of the tour.
-We will send the recommended flight options with your confirmation of booking and ask that you make your own flight reservation.
-The cost of a World Traveller (economy) seat at the time of going to press is c. £750 and will be available to book towards the end of November 2016.
+Flights between London to Delhi are not included in the price of the tour.
+We will send the recommended flight options when they are available to book (December 2019) and ask that you make your own flight arrangements.
+The cost of a World Traveller (economy) seat with British Airways at the time of going to press is c. £650.
 Visas: required for most foreign nationals, and not included in the tour price.